The Dynamo Primer

 Dynamo is an open source visual programming platform for designers.

-You have just opened the Dynamo Primer, a comprehensive guide to visual programming in Autodesk Dynamo Studio.
+You have just opened the Dynamo Primer, a comprehensive guide to visual programming in Autodesk Dynamo.
 This primer is an on-going project to share the fundamentals of programming.
 Topics include working with computational geometry, best practices for rules-based design, cross-disciplinary programming applications, and more with the Dynamo Platform.

 The power of Dynamo can be found in a wide variety of design-related activities.
 Dynamo enables an expanding list of readily accessible ways for you to get started: